A¹ homotopy theory: Remarks

 The setup, especially the Nisnevich topology, is chosen as to make algebraic K-theory representable by a spectrum, and in some aspects to make a proof of the Bloch-Kato conjecture possible.

 After the Morel-Voevodsky construction there have been several different approaches to A^{1} homotopy theory by using other model category structures or by using other sheaves than Nisnevich sheaves (for example, Zariski sheaves or just all presheaves).
 Each of these constructions yields the same homotopy category.

 There are two kinds of spheres in the theory: those coming from the multiplicative group playing the role of the 1-sphere in topology, and those coming from the simplicial sphere (considered as constant simplicial sheaf).
 This leads to a theory of motivic spheres S^{ p,q} with two indices.
 To compute the homotopy groups of motivic spheres would also yield the classical stable homotopy groups of the spheres, so in this respect A^{1} homotopy theory is at least as complicated as classical homotopy theory.

+Uses

+Mathematicians have recently discovered a way to apply motivic homotopy theory to enumerative geometry problems in a very general way, producing quadratic forms from enumerative geometry problems which can be used to derive information about their solutions in all number systems.